France Kunstelj: Life

 Kunstelj was born in Vrhnika.
 He started studying theology in Ljubljana in 1935, and he was ordained in 1941.
 He served as a curate in Mirna until mid-1942, when he was withdrawn to Ljubljana.
 At the bishop's order, he traveled to Rome in 1943 for a charity campaign, and he then visited the concentration camp in Padua.
-After his return to Slovenian territory in 1943, he was officially appointed curate for the Mirna Valley military outpost, but in fact he served in the Slovene Home Guard outpost in Rovte from the beginning and then also after his official appointment there in 1944.
-He went into exile in May 1945, but was returned from the camp at Viktring and then imprisoned together with others in the Teharje camp.
+After his return to Slovenian territory in 1943, he was officially appointed curate for the Mirna Valley military outpost, but in fact he served in the Slovene Home Guard outpost in Rovte, to which he was officially appointed in 1944.
+In the aftermath of the German capitulation, he attempted to flee to Austria in May 1945, but was interned by the Allies at the camp at Viktring and deported back to Yugoslavia, where he was imprisoned in the Teharje camp.
 There, after his captors realized that he was a priest, he was tortured because he gave absolution to others.
 He was among those that were murdered in the camp itself.